glebarez/padre/README.md

 ### Note on tool chaining
 All the fancy stuff (logo and progress tracking) is written to STDERR. <br>
 Thus you may safely redirect STDOUT to a file, or pipe it with another tool. <br>
-Only successfully decrypted values will be written to redirection target.
+Only successfully processed values will be written to redirection target. <br>
-You can supply (multiple) to-be-decrypted values into STDIN as well.
+You can supply (multiple) input values into STDIN as well.

 ### Usage
 ```console